sassbookai/api-docs/headliner/apidoc.md

     Must be empty if a hash value from a previous call is supplied.
 See **srcHash**.

+    _The number of words in `hlSrc` must not exceed 800.
+See notes at the bottom of this page for more details._

     __`srcHash=[string]`__

     A hash value returned from a previously post.
 Must be empty if `hlSrc` is set.

     If you make multiple API calls with the same original text, but with different settings, it is more efficient to just use the hash for subsequent calls.
 You